 For information regarding dates such as enrolment, orientation and study breaks please visit the Academic Calendars page.

 This course is designed to improve your English skills.
 As your English skills improve, so will your chances of finding work.

 You may be eligible for the AMEP if you are a permanent resident of Australia or you hold an eligible temporary visa.
-For a full list of eligible temporary visas, please visit the Australian Department of Education - Visas page.
+For a full list of eligible temporary visas, please visit the Australian Department of Home Affairs - Visas page.

 All learners are to undergo an Initial Assessment (IA) conducted by qualified assessors from BHI/CAE prior to being accepted into the program.

 For more information, call one of our centres.

 Phone 03 8892 1212